 Developing fetuses can react to loud music and noises, usually starting around 22 weeks of the pregnancy, and different types of music can cause colic in babies (already born).
-By the 22nd week of gestation your baby’s cochlea will be fully formed.
+By the 22nd week of gestation, your baby’s cochlea will be fully formed.
 The cochlea is a portion of the inner ear that enables hearing.
 After the 22nd week, your baby can hear everything you hear, although sounds in the higher frequencies will be slightly muffled.

-But studies have shown women who work in an environment that requires hearing protection have babies with higher rates of hearing loss, and there is growing evidence that excessive noise can harm a developing fetus.
+Studies have shown women who work in an environment that requires hearing protection have babies with higher rates of hearing loss, and there is growing evidence that excessive noise can harm a developing fetus.

 The loudness of sounds is measured in decibels (dB).
 And potential problems related both to decibels as well as the length of exposure.
 The louder the sound and the longer the exposure, the faster damage will occur.